-Reuters LIBOR rate for the interest period relevant to such borrowing plus 4.25%, with minimum LIBOR per annum of 1.00%.
+Under the First Lien Term Facility, we can elect, at our option, the applicable interest rate for borrowings using a variable interest rate based on either LIBOR or an ABR, plus an applicable margin.
+LIBOR loans under the Initial First Lien Term Loan accrue interest at a rate equal to a LIBOR rate determined by reference to the Reuters LIBOR rate for the interest period relevant to such borrowing plus 4.25%, with minimum LIBOR per annum of 1.00%.
 ABR loans under the Initial First Lien Term Loan accrue interest at the applicable margin (3.25%) plus the ABR equal to the highest of (i) a prime rate, (ii) the federal funds effective rate plus one-half of 1% and (iii) the LIBOR loan rate plus 1.00%, with the minimum ABR of 2.00% per year.
-As of January 2, 2021, the effective interest rate was % per annum with respect to the Initial First Lien Term Loan.
-The First Lien First Amendment Term Loans accrue interest on the same basis as the Initial First Lien Term Loan, except the applicable margin with respect to ABR loans is 4.50%.
-As of January 2, 2021, the effective interest rate was % per annum with respect to the First Lien First Lien Fourth Amendment Term Loan accrues interest on the same basis as the Initial First Lien Term Loan and the First Lien First Amendment Term Loans, except the applicable margin with respect to LIBOR loans is 6.25% and the applicable margin with respect to ABR loans is 5.25%.
-As of January 2, 2021, the effective interest rate was % per annum with respect to the First Lien Fourth Amendment Term Loan.
+As of January 2, 2021, the interest rate was 5.25% per annum with respect to the Initial First Lien Term Loan.
+The First Lien First Amendment Term Loans accrue interest on the same basis as the Initial First Lien Term Loan, except the applicable margin with respect to LIBOR loans is 5.50% and the applicable margin with respect to ABR loans is 4.50%.
+As of January 2, 2021, the interest rate was 6.50% per annum with respect to the First Lien First Amendment Term Loan accrues interest on the same basis as the Initial First Lien Term Loan and the First Lien First Amendment Term Loans, except the applicable margin with respect to LIBOR loans is 6.25% and the applicable margin with respect to ABR loans is 5.25%.
+As of January 2, 2021, the interest rate was 7.25% per annum with respect to the First Lien Fourth Amendment Term Loan.